 Here are a few articles you might find helpful for your own Bible study:

-- 4 Guidelines to Help You Understand the Bible
+- 4 Tips to Help You Understand the Bible

 - Do You Read the Bible All Wrong?